Are you building your own custom home or remodeling your kitchen? That’s really exciting!

-Not only will the color of the granite make the price increase or decrease, but so will the texture.
-A granite with a leathered look is the most expensive choice, so opting against this choice will save you some cash.
+Yes, not only will the color of the granite make the price increase or decrease, but so will the texture.
+Granite with a leather-look is the most expensive choice, so opting against this choice will save you some cash.

 People splash out on leathered granites because they won’t stain as easily, meaning they feel they’ve gotten their money’s worth.

 However, leather granite can be difficult to clean and can scratch easily, making the extra money you spent on it a bad return investment.